johnstonbl01/clementinejs/faq.md

 # FAQ

+Learning how to approach full stack development in JavaScript can be quite difficult and intimidating for beginners.
+If you have never worked with a "back end" (databases and servers) you will have to learn a new syntax for navigating this new world of code.

+There are plenty of templates, generators, and frameworks around the web that can be used to get you started in developing full stack JavaScript.
+The volume of options can make starting off intimidating.
+When starting from scratch, it might be a good idea to avoid "opinionated" frameworks -- these are templates that have a strong idea of how you should structure, write, debug, and deploy code.

+Clementine is a bare-bones boilerplate (as opposed to a framework).
+The tutorials on this site aim to explain how the boilerplate was built, using the example of building a simple full-stack application.
+Clementine is very unopinionated and works to help beginners to the back-end understand how an MVC approach to coding can work.

 This FAQ covers some general questions that might appear when you first approach full-stack development.
 Some questions/answers cover broad topics while others will be more specific to using Clementine.js.

+This FAQ is a work in progress.
+If you see an error, or want to contribute, please consider [contributing](http://www.clementinejs.com/developers/contributing.html).

 ### WHAT IS AN MVC?